-Doesn't come with instructions but owners brag about an instructional online video that is very helpful.
+Doesn't come with instructions but owners brag about an online instructional video that is very helpful.
 Doesn't come with a clamp.

-A durable, portable jig that's easy to adjust to measure different materials and 4 different thickness levels.
+A durable, portable jig that's easy to adjust to measure different materials and has 4 different thickness levels.
 Also includes numerous accessories.
 Mid-range price.

 Though it comes with a case, it's flimsy and may not hold up to extended use.
 Drill bits have been known to break and not produce "clean" holes.
 No clamp included.